blackberry-garance/flowershow-app/blog/how-to-set-custom-domain.md

 ---
-title: How to Connect Your Own Domain to Your Flowershow Site
+title: How to Connect Your Own Domain
 description: A complete guide for setting up a custom domain on your premium Flowershow site
 ---